grabaiforsea/aiforsea-traffic-management-2/README.md

 3. Convert the timestamp into readble format, float.
 4. Cleaning the data.
 5. Adjust the day and timestamp to ascending order for viewing purpose.
+6. Training data is split and categorized into two :
-6. Split the data into 3 types for training, testing and hold out set for verification.
-Hold out dataset is using day 61 data while training and testing is using day 1 to day 60.
+    1. Split the data into 3 types for training, testing and hold out set for verification.
+Training and testing is using day 1 to day 60 data.
+Hold out dataset is using day 61 data.
       * Training dataset
       * Testing dataset
       * Hold out dataset
+    2. Split the training data into train and test (with all day included).
+      * Training dataset
+      * Testing dataset
 6. Create features.
 7. Check how the features work with the model.
 8. Improving the features created.